tewarideepak/javascript-training/notes.md

 # Nested Destructuring

 Nested destructuring allows you to extract values from deeply nested objects or arrays using a concise syntax.

+# Ternary Operators

+- The ternary operator is a shorthand way of writing an if...else statement.

+- It takes three operands (hence the name ternary).

+- 🧪 Syntax

+condition ? expressionIfTrue : expressionIfFalse